How to Become Geologist in India

 Why Choose Geology as a Career?

-• Wishing to embark on a path of discovery and adventure: Career in geology are impactful and varied.
+• Who loves adventure and new discovery: Career in geology are impactful and varied.
 By locating the resources (minerals, oil, and groundwater) that drive agriculture and industry, geologists benefit society.
 By researching natural hazards, they also help people stay safe.
-For instance, geological surveys can be used to predict areas that are prone to landslides and to help build structures that can withstand earthquakes.
-By locating polluted areas and organizing land reclamation initiatives, geologists also help to protect the environment.

 Also Read: Geology: A life of Adventure